loganflecke/Security-Onion/Documentation.md

 - Used to ingest all traffic that is mirrored by the physical switch
 - Does not assign an IP address
 - Operates in Promiscuous Mode to capture all the traffic it sees on the network
+- Shown are two physical network interface cards which were used to perform NIC Teaming, an attempt at reducing latency.

 ![mon_switch](images/mon_switch.png)